 The idea is that emotions are personal.
 They define how people express themselves.
 In the current world where technologies are advanced enough to understand human emotions, it is more and more difficult to understand the difference between original thought and manipulation of the thought process.
-So, organisations can use these technologies to sell a particular set of products and services in a way that appeals to their consumers’ moods.
+So, organizations can use these technologies to sell a particular set of products and services in a way that appeals to their consumers’ moods.
 This is a serious blow to the very freedom to think and even emote.

-Consumers’ control over data
+Consumers’ control over data (GDPR privacy)

 Data collection never stops.
 Amazon has become the digital warehouse of people’s shopping patterns.
 They can recommend customers products that they did not search for but will end up buying.
 Facebook has become the trendsetter that meticulously keeps a stock of what people like and don’t.
 Then there is Google that knows what people search for and do in their life.
 That is a lot of information, and it all comes from the data points they collect.
-People are not only losing control of their data; they are also renouncing their right to how that data is processed.

-Data protection and consumers’ safety
+Data protection and consumers’ safety (GDPR privacy)

 Data brokers are a real term today.
 These are people and organizations that have access to a disturbing amount of information about people.
 What’s more worrisome is that they are selling this data.
 People today are giving out personal information for discounts, better experience, or for the sake of a free coupon.
 This directly threatens the safety of people.
 Their data points say a lot about them, from their taste in food to their credit card numbers to their sexual preferences.